MyNameisBram/Bram-Tunggala/index.md

 Bram was born in Jakarta, Indonesia and moved to suburbs of Atlanta when he was 7 years old.
 He now lives in almost Decatur with his wife, 7 month old son, and their cat Hodor.

 ### What people say about Bram:
-His wife says he's a loving husband, his son would say he's a compassionate father (in baby language of course), his parents would say he's a respectful son, his simblings would say he's a risk taker, his friends would say he's encouraging and loyal, his ex-empolyers/peers would says he's a diligent worker, and he would say he's a dreamer and has an optimistic outlook on life.
+His wife says he's a loving husband, his son would say he's a compassionate father (in baby language of course), his parents would say he's a respectful son, his siblings would say he's a risk taker, his friends would say he's encouraging and loyal, his ex-employers/peers would says he's a diligent worker, and he would say he's a dreamer and has an optimistic outlook on life.

 ### What does Bram like to do?
 - run around chasing his 7 month old son, who crawls really really really fast